“We’re not doing this because we’re greedy / The Bears are doing this to feed the needy!”

 Program officer Ada Mary Gugenheim accepts a charitable gift on behalf of The Chicago Community Trust at Soldier Field.
 After intense legal complication, more than $300,000 in profits was eventually granted through the Trust to nonprofits combating hunger and poverty in Chicago.

 Despite volunteering its involvement as a neutral party, the Trust could not accomplish a quick solution.
 The legal maneuvering continued for years, with many other twists and turns in the plot as other parties entered the fray.

-Eventually, over $300,000 in profits from the song and music video was donated to The Chicago Community Trust to help needy families in Chicago.
-The Trust granted the money to fund specific proposals from the Greater Chicago Food Depository, Catholic Charities, the Salvation Army, the Woodlawn Organization and many smaller nonprofits working to address hunger and poverty at the neighborhood level throughout the city.
+Eventually, more than $300,000 in profits from the song and music video was donated to the Trust to help families across Chicago.
+The Trust granted the money to fund specific proposals from the Greater Chicago Food Depository, Catholic Charities, the Salvation Army, the Woodlawn Organization and many smaller nonprofit organizations working to address hunger and poverty at the neighborhood level throughout the city. #GoBears